mattetti/merb-book/book-content/en/1-introduction/1-ruby.markdown

 > - [Dave Thomas, author of "Programming Ruby"](http://pragdave.pragprog.com/){: .quote-author}
 {: cite=http://www.infoq.com/interviews/ruby-rails-dave-thomas .lead-quote}

-It would be a crime to start talking about the Merb framework without first discussing the very reason why Merb is so flexible, powerful and fast: **Ruby**.
+It would be a crime to start talking about the Merb framework without first discussing the very reason why Merb is so flexible, powerful, and fast: **Ruby**.

 ## Origin ##{: #origin}
 ![Yukihiro Matsumoto](/images/Yukihiro_Matsumoto.jpg){: .left}
-Ruby is an open source, dynamic, reflective, general purpose object-oriented programming language written in the mid-1990s by Japanese software architect [Yukihiro "Matz" Matsumoto-san ( まつもとゆきひろ)](http://en.wikipedia.org/wiki/Yukihiro_Matsumoto).
+Ruby is an [Open Source](http://en.wikipedia.org/wiki/Open_Source), [dynamic](http://en.wikipedia.org/wiki/Dynamic), [reflective](http://en.wikipedia.org/wiki/Reflection_%28computer_science%29), general-purpose, [object-oriented](http://en.wikipedia.org/wiki/Object-oriented_programming) [programming language](http://en.wikipedia.org/wiki/Programming_language) written in the mid-1990s by Japanese [software architect](http://en.wikipedia.org/wiki/Software_architect) [Yukihiro "Matz" Matsumoto-san ( まつもとゆきひろ)](http://en.wikipedia.org/wiki/Yukihiro_Matsumoto).

 Ruby focuses on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.

-Matz borrowed ideas and idioms from some of his favorite programming languages (Perl, Smalltalk, Eiffel, Ada, and Lisp) to form a new language that balanced functional programming with imperative programming.
+Matz borrowed ideas and idioms from some of his favorite programming languages ([Perl](http://en.wikipedia.org/wiki/Perl), [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk), [Eiffel](http://en.wikipedia.org/wiki/Eiffel_%28programming_language%29), [Ada](http://en.wikipedia.org/wiki/Ada_%28programming_language%29), and [Lisp](http://en.wikipedia.org/wiki/Lisp_%28programming_language%29)) to form a new language that balances [functional programming](http://en.wikipedia.org/wiki/Functional_programming) with [imperative programming](http://en.wikipedia.org/wiki/Imperative_programming).

 The result is an attractive language which feels very natural.
-In the Ruby community we often refer to the POLS, Principle of Least Surprise.
-The concept behind this principle is very simple, if you know a minimum of Ruby, you should not be surprised by how the language will react.
+In the Ruby community, we often refer to the POLS (Principle of Least Surprise).
+The concept behind this principle is very simple: if you know a minimum of Ruby, you should not be surprised by how the language will react.

 ## Adoption ##{: #adoption}
 According to the [TIOBE index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html), Ruby ranks in the top 10 programming languages used worldwide.
 Much of the growth is attributed to the popularity of software written in Ruby, particularly the [Ruby on Rails web framework](http://rubyonrails.org).